shobhikabharti/CloudTransformation/#60DaystoGCP.md

 - [X] Cloud Storage -> bucket creation and accessing on private and public addresses
 - [X] Cloud SQL -> Connecting to MySQL on GCP for CDN such as Wordpress and working on the blog
 - [X] Billing Data and BigQuery -> We can see all data using BigQuery
-- [X] Resource Monitoring -> for spikes on server, create dahsboards
+- [X] Resource Monitoring -> for spikes on server, create dashboards
 - [X] Error Reporting and Debugging -> create alerts on six different mediums for notifications

 **D. Google recommended Labwork on Scaling and Automation**